Identifying and Preventing Account Fraud

 What You Can Do

+Following digital security and identity theft best practices can help prevent fraud from occurring.
 The best way to spot potential fraud is to regularly monitor your accounts.
 Check your balance and recent transactions at least daily.
 The sooner you can detect fraud, the easier it will be to limit its impact on your finances and life.

 How We're Working To Protect You

 For your protection, BECU routinely monitors accounts for fraudulent activity and may call you to verify a transaction(s) that does not follow your normal usage.
 Remember: BECU will never ask for your personal information over the phone, through social media, email or text.
+Visit our Member Account Security page to learn more about how BECU communicates and interacts with members.

 How To Report Fraud